Non-local resources for error correction in quantum LDPC codes: Tools

+Here, \( L = \sqrt{\kappa} \hat{a} \) is the jump operator, and \( 1/\kappa \) represents the lifetime of excitation in the cavity mode.
+We use a time-dependent pulse $\eta(t)$ over a duration $T$, with $\eta(0) = \eta(T) = 0$, while $g$, $\delta$, and $\Delta$ remain constant throughout the process.
+As described in~\cite{jandura2023nonlocal}, in the large detuning limit, keeping $T$ and $\eta / \Delta$ constant ($T\sim 20\times g^{-1}$ suffices), there exists a pulse profile that can generate a high-fidelity Mølmer-Sørensen type gate, $\hat{U} = e^{i \theta \hat{J}_z^2}$, where $\hat{J}_z = \frac{1}{2}\sum_{j=1}^N Z_j$, and $Z_j = \ket{0_j}\bra{0_j} -\ket{1_j}\bra{1_j} $.
 To make the gate address only a subset of ancillary qubits needed for a cat state, one can adopt a variety of approaches: shelve the $\ket{1}$ state for qubits that should be spectators to an ancillary state $\ket{a}$ that doesn't couple to the cavity, or use addressable large AC-stark shifts applied only on the relevant ancilla to make them interact strongly with the cavity leaving the rest too far detuned to interact, or use a different species of spins for the ancilla with addressable transitions in frequency and space.